StackStorm/st2/docs/source/actions.rst

 Action metadata is used to describe the action and is defined as YAML (JSON is supported for backward compatibility).
-A list of attributes which can be present in the metadata file is included bellow.
+A list of attributes which can be present in the metadata file is included below.

 * ``name`` - Name of the action.
 * ``runner_type`` - The type of runner to execute the action.